Corvida Raven

-Corvida Raven is a writer, technological artist, entrepreneur and public speaker who lives and works out of New York City, New York.
+Corvida Raven is an American writer, technological artist, entrepreneur and public speaker who lives and works out of New York City, New York.
 She has been garnering national attention since the age of 19 for her blog, shegeeks.net, and other projects aimed at making technological skills and information accessible to the public at large, and particularly to youth, people of colour, women and marginalized communities.

 Background and education

 Raised in Miami, Florida, Raven began blogging in eighth grade.
 She majored in Computer Science at Hampton University while working at Blockbuster before taking a sabbatical and moving to Atlanta, Georgia.
 Her trademark plain-language approach to blogging about tech is informed by her experiences teaching family members how to resolve computer problems.
 Speaking on the challenges of being a black woman in a largely male dominated field, Raven has said:

 “I do my best to let my passion [for working] with new technology speak for me.
 I also make a point of highlighting and recommending other women — black, white, Latina and Asian — within my network, because the change starts with me.
 Sometimes you have to expose others to the things you’re already exposed to.
 That’s what helps you become successful in an office, boardroom and on the Web.”